How to set up your contact center

 Who should read this article: Administrators

-Key steps to set up your contact center.
+Key first steps to set up your contact center.

 Introduction